willemwaegeman/bioml/index.md

 title: Home
 ---

-# Machine Learning for the Life Sciences
+# Machine Learning for Life Sciences

 The BIO-ML research group of Ghent University focusses on the development of machine learning methods for the life sciences.
 Specific research areas of interest are multi-target prediction, sequence learning, time series analysis, uncertainty quantification and probabilistic models.
 On this website you find more information about our group.